MarcelRobeer/VisualNarrator/README.md

 This program reads a text file (.txt, .csv, etc.) containing User Stories and outputs a Manchester Ontology file.
 As of yet, each line may only contain a single User Story.

 ## Dependencies
-The program is mainly depends on _spaCy.
+The main dependency for the program is its Natural Language Processor (NLP) _spaCy_.
 To run the program, you need:

 * Python >= 3.4
 * spaCy >= 0.93

 ## Running the Project
 Running the program can only be done from the command line.
+With the program main directory as current directory, run the program by executing:

 ```
 python run.py <commands>